SCOTT-HAMILTON/SunWhys-Docs/docs/README.md

 </p>

 ## Description
-SunWhys Engine is a collaborative game engine developed in C ++ supporting Lua, Javascript and having a graphic editor.
+SunWhys Engine is a collaborative game engine developed in C ++ supporting Lua and having a graphic editor.

 To contribute, you can go to the [github page](https://github.com/SunWhys/SunWhysEngine) of the project.